 A recent study from University of Pennsylvania offers district level data for all of the Southern states.
 The findings tell us three things:

 - Over 1 million Black youth are suspended within a single academic year in public schools – half of that number coming from southern states alone.

 - Arkansas is above the national average in suspension rates of boys and girls of color.
-Nationally, 44.7 percent of Black girls are suspended or expelled.
-But, in Arkansas, 57.9 percent are suspended or expelled.
-For boys, 35.4 percent of Black boys are suspended or expelled.
-But 46.9 percent of Black boys are suspended or expelled.
+Nationally, 44.7 percent of all girls suspended are black; in Arkansas, 57.9 percent of girls suspended are black.
+Nationally, 35.4 percent of all male students who are suspended are black; in Arkansas, 46.8 percent of the male students suspended are black.

 - Schools in Arkansas continue to suspend or expel Black children more often than their peers.
 In a majority of school districts, Black youth make up a larger share of suspensions than their enrollment population.
 In the aggregate, Black youth are 21% of Arkansas’s public school population, but they make up half of the number of kids suspended or expelled.